Working with ArcPro

 Starting the software is the same as others, under the ArcGIS menu launch ArcGIS Pro.
-Setup a workspace for this week’s lab:
+If a SignIn window popup or license requirement, please check the website to set the license for ArcGIS Pro https://gis.unbc.ca/support/licence-arcgis-pro/ (Note, you will need to restart ArcGIS Pro after license configured)

 - Click Map under the New column

-- Create a new project and folder in your K:/geog204 folder called lab4 (very inventive)
+- Create a new project and folder in your K:/geog204 folder called lab3 (very inventive)

 Setting up folders for use in your project

-Once ArcPro is open you should have a menus on to, a map in the middle, table of contents (layers panel) on the left and catalogue (browser) on the right.
+Once ArcPro is open you should have a menu on top, a map in the middle, the table of contents (layers panel) on the left and the catalogue (browser) on the right.

 - Right click on Folders